wayofdev/laravel-package-tpl/.github/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take all security bugs in `wayofdev/laravel-package-tpl` seriously.
-Thank you for improving the security of this project.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+Please follow the instructions below to report security vulnerabilities.

 ### → How to Report a Vulnerability

+1. **GitHub Security Advisories**: Please report security issues directly through our GitHub Security Advisories page: https://github.com/wayofdev/laravel-package-tpl/security/advisories/new.
+This ensures that sensitive information is handled confidentially.

+2. **Empty Security Issue**: After submitting through GitHub Security Advisories, please also create an empty security issue to alert us, as GitHub Advisories do not send automatic notifications.
+This can be done here: https://github.com/wayofdev/laravel-package-tpl/issues/new?assignees=&labels=type%3A+bug%2Cpriority%3A+high%2Ctype%3A+security&projects=&template=5-security-report.yml&title=%5BSecurity%5D%3A+

-1. **Direct Contact**: For highly sensitive information, please email us directly at `the@wayof.dev` with the subject line "SECURITY - Vulnerability Report".
+3. **Direct Contact**: For highly sensitive information, in addition to the GitHub Security Advisories, please email us directly at `the@wayof.dev` with the subject line "SECURITY - Vulnerability Report".
 This will be treated with the highest priority.

-2. **GitHub Issues**: For vulnerabilities that do not immediately affect the security of the application or its users, such as those found in non-critical systems, please report them through our GitHub issues.
-Make sure to use the `⚠️ Security Report` issue template.
-Please do not include sensitive information in GitHub issues.
-Detailed instructions about how to fill this report are included within the issue template itself.
+Please do not discuss potential security issues in public forums or through our public GitHub issues tracker.

+## ❌ Third-Party Bug Bounty Platforms

+At this moment, we DO NOT accept reports from third-party bug bounty platforms to minimize risk.
+All vulnerability reports should come through the specified channels above.

 <br>